-How Many Carbon Monoxide Detectors Do I Need
+How Many Carbon Monoxide Detectors Do I Need?

 By Travis Baugh

-You need at least one carbon monoxide (CO) detector on every level of your home, including basements.
+You You need at least one carbon monoxide (CO) detector on every level of your home, including basements.
 Additionally, detectors must be placed outside each sleeping area (within 15 feet of bedroom doors) and inside any bedroom containing a fuel-burning appliance.
-For homes with attached garages or large floor plans, additional units are recommended for maximum safety.

 Determining the Number of Detectors Needed